dxoverdy/Alpha2MQTT/Alpha2MQTT/README.txt

 Total PV Energy Consumed (kWh)

 You can customise the schedules by modifying Alpha2MQTT.ino.
-Search for 'Schedules' and add or removing registers as you see fit from each schedule.
+Search for 'Schedules' and add or remove registers as you see fit from each schedule.
 The list of supported registers begins on line 85 in Definitions.h.
 A register name which contains _R_ is read only, one which contains _RW_ is read/write, and one which contains _W_ is write only.

 An example response for any subscribed state is a JSON of name/value pairs which are separated by commas, for example:
 {